-Being an outsider looking in I do not understand how a "college graduate" can have such a vital roll in such a short time.
-Why does the military put the power in a 25 year old college grad's hands and allows their authority to over-ride a 20 year veteran Master Sgt.?
+Being an outsider looking in, I do not understand how a "college graduate" can have such a vital role in such a short time.
+Why does the military put the power in a 25-year-old college grad's hands and allow their authority to override a 20-year veteran master sergeant?

 It does not make sense to me.
-Is it thought Officers are a better breed, a tougher competitor or a person that has more brain power over a non college grad?
+Is it thought officers are a better breed, a tougher competitor or a person who has more brainpower over a non-college grad?

-Any 2nd lieutenant who tries to lord his rank over an E-7 or E-8 with twenty years of service is destined for a short military career.
+Any second lieutenant who tries to lord his rank over an E-7 or E-8 with 20 years of service is destined for a short military career.

 Another way to look at it is...